 See the Speed packages doc page for more instructions on how to use the accelerated styles effectively.

 Mixing, shift, table, tail correction, restart, rRESPA info:

 For atom type pairs I,J and I != J, where types I and J correspond to two different element types, mixing is performed by LAMMPS as described above from values in the potential file.

 These pair styles does not support the pair_modify shift, table, and tail options.

 These pair styles do not write its information to binary restart files, since it is stored in potential files.
 Thus, you need to re-specify the pair_style, pair_coeff, and fix qeq/comb commands in an input script that reads a restart file.

 These pair styles can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 These pair styles are part of the MANYBODY package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 These pair styles requires the newton setting to be “on” for pair interactions.